Introduction

 Proper treatment and preparations have to be done if your house has any one of the above.

 You might be restricted to continue with demolition process if your papers aren’t clear for demolition.
 Contact your demolition contractor and ask him what all permits are needed for a smooth and clear demolition.
 Most of these permits can be acquired from your local City Hall.
 To know more on these, check your city’s government website.
-Other than these you might also need to check the requirements on:

 • Notification